 You can receive academic credit by completing a special studies with a biochemistry faculty member or a biochemistry-related project with a faculty member outside the program (subject to approval).

 Students who elect to do special studies can receive from one to five hours of course credit in a given semester for completion of an independent research project that is performed in a faculty member's lab.
 Culmination of the research is marked by a written report, usually in the form of a manuscript draft, a laboratory report or as a scientific poster.
 For some students, their research has formed the basis of a publication in a peer-reviewed journal or has been presented at a national meeting.
 Contact a faculty member directly to specifically discuss the opportunities.

-Student involvement in independent research is a critically important component of undergraduate education at Smith College.
+Student involvement in independent research is a critical component of undergraduate education at Smith College.
 Independent research allows students to develop and investigate a defined hypothesis.
-In doing this, our biochemistry majors truly learn about how science is completed—from experimental design to troubleshooting to writing and critical review of their research.
-Through these experiences, our students gain valuable skills that help them in their careers beyond Smith College, either for entrance into graduate or professional schools or in acquiring their first entry-level position.
+In doing this, biochemistry majors truly learn about how science is completed—from experimental design to troubleshooting to writing and critical review of their research.
+Through these experiences, students gain valuable skills that help them in their careers beyond Smith College, either for entrance into graduate or professional schools or in acquiring their first entry-level position.

 AEMES & STRIDE Programs